bookmark_borderThe Danish Ruby Parure

 The Tiara

-Crown Princess Mary initially had a lot difficulty with this piece because it was not fitted to her head and could only be worn flat.
+Queen Mary initially had a lot difficulty with this piece as it was not fitted to her head and could only be worn flat.
 The tiara was disassembled and the frame was remade specifically for Mary’s head.

 The jewellers then reset the silver diamond leaves and the gold ruby currant berries back onto the frame.
 Marianne Dulong and her craftsman were incredibly thorough, consulting botany books to make sure the arrangement of the leaves and berries were realistic.